sebastinas/python-libdiscid/docs/source/index.rst

 Usage
 -----

-:class:`libdiscid.DiscId` provides everything needed to read the information from a disc and compute the disc id::
+:func:`libdiscid.read` provides everything needed to read the information from a disc and compute the disc id::

- from libdiscid import DiscId
+ from libdiscid import read
- d = DiscId()
+ disc = read()
- d.read()
- print "id: %s" % (d.id, )
+ print "id: %s" % (disc.id, )

-If no additional arguments are passed to :func:`libdiscid.DiscId.read`, it will read from :data:`libdiscid.DEFAULT_DEVICE`.
+If no additional arguments are passed to :func:`libdiscid.read`, it will read from :data:`libdiscid.DEFAULT_DEVICE`.
 If reading is not supported on your platform, :exc:`NotImplentedError` will be raised.
 If anything goes wrong while reading from the device, :exc:`libdiscid.discid.DiscError` will